kubermatic/docs/content/kubermatic/v2.20/architecture/known_issues/_index.en.md

 In the case where upgrade is not desirable then a work around can be applied by adding a label to the `nginx-ingress-controller` namespace as shown below.

 `kubectl label ns nginx-ingress-controller "kubernetes.io/metadata.name=nginx-ingress-controller"`

+### 2. Connectivity issue in pod-to-NodePort service in Cilium + IPVS proxy mode

+**Problem**

+In a KKP user cluster with Cilium CNI and IPVS kube-proxy mode, the connectivity between the NodePort service and client pod does not work when the service is load balanced to a pod running on a remote node.
+For the detailed description and the steps to reproduce the problem, refer issue [#8767](https://github.com/kubermatic/kubermatic/issues/8767).

+**Root Cause**

+IPVS kube-proxy mode is not really supported by Cilium as mentioned in the Cilium issue [#18610](https://github.com/cilium/cilium/issues/18610).

+**Solution**

+We do not recommend to configure the Cilium with IPVS kube-proxy mode and this option has been removed from the KKP UI as part of the issue [#4687](https://github.com/kubermatic/dashboard/issues/4687).